nickshort474/GoChange/README.md

 # GoChange

 A Problem / Solution app written in swift for iOS.<br>
-Once registered users have the option of either posting problems they have, or searching for existing problems they can provide solutions for.
+Once registered, users have the option of either posting problems they have which they are looking for a solution to, or searching for existing problems they can provide solutions for.
 <hr>

 <h2>Start</h2>